multiparty/jiff/demos/array-concat/README.md

-# String Concatenation Demo
+# String Concatenation

-Description and guide for array concatenation with secure MPC.
+## Before Getting Started
+This demo is run by Cypress.
+The package.json includes Cypress installation, however, if needed, you can install it separately with `npm install cypress --save-dev`.

 ## Protocol💻
 Player 1 and Player 2 input respective strings, and the protocol outputs the concatenation of these strings.
 The implementation of this protocol is located in <a href="https://github.com/multiparty/jiff/blob/master/demos/array-concat/mpc.js">mpc.js</a> and executed in the following way.